Asthma – How to Use A Metered Dose Inhaler (MDI)

-A metered-dose inhaler is a device that helps deliver a specific amount of medication to your lungs.
-It is commonly used to treat asthma, chronic obstructive pulmonary disease (COPD) and other respiratory problems.
+A metered-dose inhaler is a small, hand-held device filled with medicine.
+It helps deliver a certain amount of medicine through your mouth and into your lungs.
+It is commonly used to treat breathing difficulties related to asthma, chronic obstructive pulmonary disease (COPD), and other respiratory problems.

 - Remove the cap and hold the inhaler upright.

 - If your healthcare provider recommends, use a spacer (a hollow, plastic chamber) to filter the medicine between the inhaler and your mouth.
 The chamber protects your throat from irritation from the medicine

 - Stand or sit up straight.